Right Of First Refusal (ROFR): What Is It?

-If you’re looking to buy a home, you may come across different clauses defining what you can and can’t do when buying (or selling) real property.
-It can really be an acronym soup!
-Today, we’re going to go over another acronym used in negotiating real estate offers, ROFR or right of first refusal.
+If you’re looking to buy a home, you may come across different clauses and acronyms defining what you can and can’t do when buying (or selling) real property.
+Today, we’re going to go over a term used in negotiating real estate offers: the right of first refusal (ROFR).

-When discussing real estate, the term right of first refusal (ROFR), also called the first right of refusal, refers to the contractual right given to an interested party that allows them to be the first buyer to submit an offer on a specified property.
-If the ROFR holder no longer wants to submit a bid, then the seller can then accept other offers and someone else can buy the property.
+When discussing real estate, the term right of first refusal, alternatively called the first right of refusal, refers to the contractual right given to an interested party that allows them to be the first buyer to submit an offer on a specified property.
+If the ROFR (pronounced “row-fur”) holder no longer wants to submit a bid, then the seller can then accept other offers and someone else can buy the property.

 If a home buyer knows they like a property, but it’s not currently for sale, a ROFR clause can allow them to have the first right to purchase a property if the seller does decide to put it on the market.
 Under this agreement, the seller has to contact the potential buyer and give them a chance to purchase it before they can accept another bona fide offer on the property.